 Identity protection from bad agents

-Your IP address is a vital piece of information that can enable any snooper, hacker, government agency, or ISP to learn about your physical location apart from what you are browsing.
+Your IP address is a vital piece of information that can enable any snooper, tracker, or ISP to learn about your physical location and what you are browsing.

-VPNs make your actual location impossible to figure out by routing your requests and traffic via a long chain of different devices placed in different countries.
+VPNs make your actual location impossible to figure out by routing your requests and traffic via different devices placed in different countries.

 Better quality and speed